Multi-activity Influence and Intervention: Introduction

 \section{Introduction}

 Network models have made major contributions to the understanding of equilibrium activity in a variety of markets, such as criminal effort \citep{bcz,bcz2}, public goods \citep{bk,allouch2015private, elliott2019network}, and research and development \citep{goyal2001RD,klz}.
 These models take into account the significant spillover effects present in these activities to guide government intervention, see, for instance, the key player problem in \cite{bcz}, and the optimal targeting interventions in \cite{ggg}.
 Nevertheless, it is important to consider that an intervention affects not only the intended activity, but also creates spillovers into other markets.
 For example, \cite{gold} showed that there are important strategic interactions between drug consumption and criminal activity, and so the predicted effects of an intervention that reduces criminal activity will be imprecise if the effects on the drug market is not taken into consideration.

-In this paper, we discuss the implementation of interventions when the players simultaneously participate in multiple activities.
-Additionally, we introduce another dimension into intervention policies, which does not exist in the single activity model.
-We consider partial interventions, which describes the situation where the planner is unable to intervene in some of the activities.
-For example, a planner intervening in the drug and criminal activity network \citep{gold} may find it impossible to perform a targeted intervention in the drug market in areas where drugs are legalised.
-In this case, the planner can only intervene in criminal activity levels, and use such an intervention as a channel to also influence the drug market.
-Alternatively, we can interpret a partial intervention as a misspecification of the true network model, where the planner failed to take into account the presence of related activities and their effect on the agents' decisions when conducting an intervention.

-With this context, we analyse the planner's optimal intervention, which we model as a change in the agents' intrinsic marginal utilities at a cost to the planner.
-We perform our analysis by formulating and solving a general quadratic programming problem.
-Firstly, we consider the situation where the planner's budget is large.
-If the activities are complements, the planner needs to intervene in as many activities as possible.
-On the other hand, when the activities involved are substitutes, we construct an asymptotically optimal intervention for the planner that is only conducted within two activities.
-In both cases, the intervention depends on the principal components of the network adjacency matrix.
-On the other hand, when the budget is small, the planner's optimal intervention becomes sensitive to the original marginal utilities instead of the spectral decomposition.
+Therefore, in this paper, we discuss the implementation of government interventions when the players simultaneously participate in multiple activities.